 Moreover, some supplements are great for supporting healthy appetite regulation.
-For example, the exogenous ketones in CORE BHB are well-known to reduce appetite by increasing satiety signals like CCK.
+For example, the exogenous ketones in Team Keto FUEL are well-known to reduce appetite by increasing satiety signals like CCK.

 Given the correlational findings between artificial sweeteners intake and weight gain, many people are quick to assert that consuming sucralose on keto is a bad idea for weight loss and staying in ketosis.

 However, the current evidence doesn’t seem to suggest that consuming sucralose (or any other mainstream artificial sweetener) in moderation is unhealthy.